owlchester/kanka-docs/docs/account/appearance.md

 ## Results per page

 If you want more than 15 characters shown in the characters list, you can change this value here.
-[Subscribers](https://kanka.io/pricing) get access to up to **100** entities per page.
+[Subscribers](https://kanka.io/pricing) get access to up to **100** entries per page.

 ## Date formatting